mufidat3250/Remote_bingo/landing_page_squeeze.md

 ## Description

-- A potential user sends requests with information(email).
-- The user email is validated and sanitized and is securely stored in the database.
-- If the user email fails the validation, an error message is sent to them.
-- On successful validation, a confirmation email is sent to the user's email securely.
+*If a user wants a copy of the boilerplate, the person would input a valid email address into the form and press the button to submit.
+The email will get validated and sanitized.
+If the email fails the validation an error message would be returned.
+If successful, the email will be added to the squeeze_table and a successful response will be sent to the client.
+This endpoint gets the user information for database storage.*

 ## Expected Outcome
 - The user input data should be successfully sent to the backend, or the user will receive an error message if unsuccessful

 ## Acceptance Criteria:
-- User's email format correct, if not, user receives an error message
+- User's email format correct, if not, the user receives an error message

 ## Requirements
 - A valid email address